dodwmd/dodwmd.github.io/_posts/2015-06-04-soe-improvements.markdown

 A good description acts as a potential organic advertisement and encourages the viewer to click through to your site.

-Check your GoogleTM Webmaster Tools (Search Appearance > HTML Improvements) for any warning messages to identify meta descriptions that are too long/short or duplicated across more than one page.
+Check your Google Webmaster Tools (Search Appearance > HTML Improvements) for any warning messages to identify meta descriptions that are too long/short or duplicated across more than one page.

 ### Headings